Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 2. Studies have shown no correlation between the number of users and the number of developers in an open source project, which is why unfunded open source projects are such a big social problem (example: [the Heartbleed bug](https://mashable.com/2014/04/14/heartbleed-open-source/#IxuitorltiqZ)).
 This also means that targeted effort by a few developers can provide a great deal of value to a large population of users.

-**It is <u>demand for</u> and <u>usage of</u> software and services which monetizes the token, captures value, and strengthens the peg to BCH.** This allows open source developers to capture value later in the software life cycle.
-Rewarding developers later in the software life cycle **is the main problem this business model solves**.
+**It is <u>demand for</u> and <u>usage of</u> software and services which monetizes the token, captures value, and strengthens the peg to BCH.** The use of tokens allows open source developers to capture value later in the software life cycle.
+Rewarding developers later in the software life cycle, and incentivizing maintenance of the software, **is the main problem this business model solves**.

 #### Scope of Value: SaaS<a name="scopeOfValue"></a>
 The stability of the peg between BCH and the token is directly tied to <u>usage</u> of the token and management of <u>supply</u>.
 For this reason, token holders must be very selective of the class of software they support.
 The ‘Software as a Service’ business model is the most conducive, where usage of the software is directly tied to usage of the token.
 This business model will be a prerequisite for any project sponsored by the community governing the Permissionless Software Foundation.